tembo-io/website/README.md

 // # Your code goes here :)
 ```
 #### 5. Adding images
-Images can be added to the post by using relative paths to any image files (jpg, png, svg, etc) that are placed inside of the `content/blog/2024-09-20-example-post` directory.
+Images can be added to the post by using relative paths to any image files (`.jpg`, `.png`, `.svg`, etc are all supported) that are placed inside of the `content/blog/2024-09-20-example-post` directory.
 An example post with images can be found [here](https://github.com/tembo-io/website/tree/main/landing/src/content/blog/2023-12-06-mq-benchmarks).
 #### 6. Admonitions (callouts)
 The Tembo blog supports admonitions or callouts.
 These are styled blocks of text that are used to highlight information.
 To use a callout you must first create an `index.mdx` file for your post instead of just plain markdown.
 There are four different types of callouts: `info`, `tip`, `warning`, and tip `danger`.
 Each callout can have a body with content along with a optional title.
 Below is an example of what a callout looks like:

 ```mdx
 import Callout from '../../../components/Callout.astro'; // be sure to import the callout component first :)

 <Callout title='Your title goes here' variant='info'>
   Your body text goes here!
 </Callout>